HaiPingCao/MacroKnob/README.md

 ControlDeck is a simple, multi-purpose, programmable volume knob built with an Arduino Pro Micro.
 It is designed as a compact hardware control interface for volume adjustment, mode switching, and custom hotkeys.

+!
+Please ignore the grammar error, my English is bad 😭
 ![This is my build](image/cd_img1.png)

 ## Hardware